 - Effective July 1, 2022, SCDHHS enacted policy changes to give school districts greater flexibility in hiring their own counselor or contracting with a private counselor.
 School districts are also able to continue to receive services through DMH and may use a combination of the three delivery methods listed above. - Effective July 1, 2022, SCDHHS raised its counseling rates and placed an emphasis on paying licensed clinicians at a higher rate than unlicensed clinicians.
 The new rate is available for any licensed clinician, including those employed by a school district and private providers who are contracted with a school district.
 For a 30-min. individual therapy session, the rate for licensed clinicians who were not employed by DMH was increased from \$37 to \$71.31. - On Sept.
-28, 2022, SCDHHS announced a partnership with the University of South Carolina's Department of Psychology to help schools integrate mental health services into their operations. - In January and September 2023, SCDHHS partnered with the South Carolina Department of Education to survey school districts to update school mental health services program data.
-These surveys provided data updates six and 14 months after the agency's July 1, 2022, policy changes took effect.
+28, 2022, SCDHHS announced a partnership with the University of South Carolina's Department of Psychology to help schools integrate mental health services into their operations.

+SCDHHS continues to partner with the South Carolina Department of Education to survey school districts to update school mental health services program data annually.
+Data updates from past surveys is available under "Communications" here on SCDHHS' website.

-September 2023 School Mental Health Services Data
+September 2024 School Mental Health Services Data

-- As of September 2023, the mental health counselor-to-student ratio is approximately 1:653. - o 2022 data showed a ratio of 1:1,300. - January 2023 data showed a ratio of 1:829. - The number of school-based mental health counselors doubled over the course of a year and a half.
-The number of school-based mental health counselors rose from approximately 600 in the 2021-2022 school year to 1,209 at the start of the 2023-2024 school year. - Survey data shows students at 230 more schools had access to school-based mental health counseling at the start of the 2023-2024 school year than they did during the 2021-2022 school year. - From January to September 2023, the number of school-based mental health counselors by all three employment types (DMH-employed, school district-employed and private mental health counselors) increased. - The number of school district-employed mental health counselors increased to 617, which is more than the total number of school-based mental health counselors in South Carolina in January 2022. - The majority of school-based mental health counselors (617 of 1,209) are now employed by local school districts. - o In January 2022, 60% of school-based counselors were employed by DMH. - This trend correlates with 2022 survey data indicating 59% of school districts would prefer to employ a counselor(s) to contracting with DMH for mental health services. - The number of districts where 100% of schools had access to mental health counseling increased from 35 in 2022 to 56 in September 2023.
+- As of September 2024, the mental health counselor-to-student ratio is approximately 1:593. - 2022 data showed a ratio of 1:1,300. - January 2023 data showed a ratio of 1:829. - September 2023 data showed a ratio of 1:653. - The number of school-based mental health counselors rose from approximately 600 in the 2021-2022 school year to 1,343 at the start of the 2024-2025 school year. - Survey data shows students at 247 more schools had access to school-based mental health counselors at the start of the 2024-2025 school year than during the 2021-2022 school year. - From January 2022 to September 2024, the number of school-based mental health counselors by all three employment types (DMH-employed, school district-employed and private mental health counselors) increased. - The largest increase year-over-year in school-based mental health counselors has come from the private sector, with the number of private school-based mental health counselors increasing from 250 to 370. - The breakdown of mental health counselors by employment affiliation is: - Employed by DMH: 357 (26.5%) - Employed directly by the district: 616 (45.9%) - Employed by a private provider: 370 (27.6%) - In January 2022, 60% of the state's approx. 600 school-based counselors were employed by DMH. - The number of districts where 100% of schools had access to mental health counseling increased from 35 in 2022 to 58 in September 2024.
 There were 77 South Carolina school districts surveyed (this is an increase from 76 in the January 2023 survey with the addition of a survey response from the South Carolina School for the Deaf and the Blind). - Students in all South Carolina school districts now have access to mental health counseling services.
-In January 2022, nine districts did not have any access to school-based mental health counseling services.
+In January 2022, nine districts did not have any access through school.